luckynozomi/PPI_Bert/README.md

-I tested this project with python 3.6.9 with the following packages and versions: tensorflow==1.14.0 gast==0.2.2 (note that you have to install this specific version, o/w there will be errors)
+I tested this project with python 3.6.9 with the following packages and versions: tensorflow==1.14.0 gast==0.2.2 (note that you have to install this specific version and overwrite the one installed by tensorflow, o/w there will be errors)

 You can install all the packages I used (for running on CPU) using `pip install -r requirements-cpu.txt`, preferrablely under using a virtual environment.